wiseman-timelord/Chat-VulkanLlama/README.md

 ```

 ### USAGE:
-1) Download the package, extract somewhere on drive, to its own folder, then open folder.
+1) Download the package, extract somewhere on drive, to its own folder, then open folder in, explorer or shell, with administrator rights.
 2) For Windows users, install requirements by double clicking `WinInstall.bat` or run `wsl pip install -r requirements.txt`.
 For Linux users run `pip install -r requirements.txt`
 3) Copy Llama 2 GGML bsed model with the "*.bin" extention into the "models" folder, eg `llama2_7b_chat_uncensored.ggmlv3.q4_0.bin`, the required "config.json" is already present.
 4) For Windows users, double click the `Llama2Robot.bat` or run `wsl python3 main.py`.
 For Linux users, run `python3 main.py` and ensure to use 85 columns for the window.